CarlosBravoGarran/PDF-Manager/README.md

 # PDF Manager

-PDF Manager is a graphical tool developed in Python with `tkinter` that allows you to perform basic operations on PDF documents, such as removing pages, splitting files, and merging multiple documents into one.
+PDF Manager is a graphical tool developed in Python with `tkinter` that allows you to perform basic operations on PDF documents, such as removing pages, splitting files, and merging documents into one.

 ![Example Image](docs/image.png)
 ![Example Image](docs/image2.png)